How dire projections, grim images dashed Trump's Easter plan - KVIA

 Like forecasts for a monster hurricane, the pandemic projection models can disagree with one another.
 But the coronavirus models all agree that this outbreak and its consequences are extremely serious.

 Birx singled out one by the Institute for Health Metrics and Evaluation at the University of Washington in Seattle, suggesting it’s close to how government experts see things.
-That model forecasts predicts more than 82,000 total U.S. deaths through early August, with the highest number of daily deaths — an estimated 2,271 — occurring April 15.
+That model predicts more than 84,000 total U.S. deaths through early August, with the highest number of daily deaths — an estimated 2,200 — occurring April 15.

 That would be three days after Easter.